CleitonSilvaT/dissertation/index.md

-This webpage containing the data of the Empirical Study and Systematic Literature Review conduct.
+This webpage containing the data of the Empirical Study and Systematic Literature Review (SLR) conduct.